SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 21 March, 2025
+### 📅 Saturday, 22 March, 2025
 ------
 ### Events
 ------
-Here are some notable events in U.S. history that happened on March 21:
+Here are some notable events that take place on March 22 in the USA:

-- **1963**: Alcatraz federal penitentiary, located on Alcatraz Island in San Francisco Bay, was closed after serving 29 years and housing some of the country's most notorious criminals.
-- **1970**: The March on Milwaukee for open housing concluded after several days of protests aimed at combating racial discrimination in housing.
-- **2006**: More than 10,000 immigrants began
+- **World Water Day**: A United Nations observance day that focuses on the importance of freshwater.
+- **Texas Independence Day**: Celebrated in Texas to commemorate the adoption of the Texas Declaration of Independence in 1836.
+- **National Goof Off Day**: A light-hearted observance encouraging people to take a break from work and enjoy some leisure time.

+You may also find various local events,
 ### Positive Qoute
 ------
-"Every day may not be good, but there’s something good in every day! 🌟😊✨"
+"Every day may not be good, but there's something good in every day. 🌅✨ Keep shining!"